If you have a car crash, or even a minor bump or scrape, these steps should help you to make a car insurance claim.

 What do I do if I have a car crash?

-If you’re in a car accident, remember:
+If you’re in a road traffic accident, remember the following:

-Stop.
+- Stop.
 Pull over, turn off the engine and turn on your hazard lights.
 This is the red triangle in the middle of the dashboard.

-Check for any injuries to yourself or any passengers.
+- Check for any injuries to yourself or any passengers.
 Make sure it’s safe to leave the car before doing so.

-Check for any injuries to anyone else involved.
+- Check for any injuries to anyone else involved.
 Make a note of these.
-You should also make a note even if everyone’s ok.
+You should also make a note even if everyone’s OK.

-Ring 999 if anyone is injured or the road is blocked.
+- Dial 999 if anyone is injured or the road is blocked.
 You should also call 999 if you believe that the crash was deliberate, or if you think drugs or alcohol were involved.

-Concentrate on making sure you and your passengers are safe, calling the authorities if needed, and exchanging details.
+- Concentrate on making sure you and your passengers are safe, calling the authorities if needed, and exchanging details.

 If you don’t report an accident, someone could claim against you later.

-For example, if you bumped into someone’s parked car and drove off.
+For example, say you bumped into someone’s parked car and drove off.
 At the time there might not be anyone around, but you may have been caught on CCTV or someone might have seen you.